ismail-amouma/Everything_PDF_Toolkit_GUI/README.md

-# Everything PDF Toolkit GUI
+# Everything ❤️ PDF Toolkit GUI

-This is a simple graphical user interface (GUI) for the "I Love PDF" toolkit that provides various functionalities to work with PDF documents.
+This is a simple graphical user interface (GUI) for the "Everything ❤️ PDF" toolkit that provides various functionalities to work with PDF documents.
 The GUI is built using the Tkinter library for Python and includes the following features:

 ## Features